 With IVI drivers, you can also configure your instrument drivers to run in special modes for best results during test development or system deployment.
 For example, you can configure the driver to automatically check the ranges of all values you try to send to the instrument and coerce them to valid values if necessary.
 You can also set the driver to automatically check the status byte of your instrument after each command is sent to it.
 All of these “development mode” settings can be quickly turned off when you deploy your test program on the production line for fastest possible execution.
 You get the best of both worlds – superb debug capabilities and faster run times.

-See Improving Test Performance Through Instrument Driver State Management for detailed information on how to take advantage of these capabilities.
+Refer to the IVI Driver Help for detailed information on how to take advantage of these capabilities.
 IVI drivers are created based on an open industry specification published by the IVI Foundation, which consists of more than 20 different user and vendor companies.
-You can find additional information on IVI and the IVI Foundation at the National Instruments IVI Home Page.
-The following is a benchmark showing how state caching can improve GPIB system performance.

 Benchmark Example – Measuring the Magnitude of System Response versus Frequency